JoeLollo21/GSRI-SurveyReview/README.md

 - Are there certain academic fields and disciplines that are over- or under-represented within GSRI?
 And if so, can we add more specific content to their fields?
 - Is there a higher rate of satisfaction with GSRI participants in the synchronous (Zoom and Slack) or asynchronous (Slack only) session?
 - Are UW graduate students overall satisfied with GSRI?
 Do they believe it is a good introduction to graduate-level work?
+- How has graduate student satisfaction with GSRI changed over time?

 ## Limitations
 This survey data is not fully representative of the GSRI participants -- in the 2022 survey alone, **only 50% of participants responded**, across the two GSRI sessions.
 However, the samples received do encompass the diverse disciplines and academic interests of the participants.